gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 victory in three engagements, and was unsuccessful in two skirmishes, in which, however, the enemy's losses were far greater than his own.

-## Chapter XVII: The description of John de Courcy.
+## Chapter XVII: The description of John de Courcy

 In person John de Courcy was of a fair complexion, and tall, with bony and muscular limbs, of large size, and very strong made, being very powerful, of singular daring, and a bold and brave soldier from his